 Mr. Hansen’s representative matters include:

-- Representing one of the world’s largest social media companies in a nationwide class-action lawsuit stemming from a data breach.
+- Secured highly favorable class certification decision on behalf of one of the world’s largest social media companies in a nationwide class-action lawsuit stemming from a data breach.

-- Representing startup technology company in global regulator inquiries connected to a data breach.
+- Represented startup technology company in global regulator inquiries connected to a data breach.

 - Secured favorable settlement following strategic litigation for a major electronics manufacturer in a class-action lawsuit alleging unfair competition, computer hacking, false advertising, and tortious claims.*